openshift/cluster-node-tuning-operator/README.md

 that the daemons understand.
 The daemons run on all nodes in the cluster, one per node.

-Node-level settings applied by the containerized TuneD daemon are rolled back on an event that triggers a profile change or when the containerized TuneD daemon is terminated gracefully by receiving and handling a termination signal.
+The containerized TuneD daemon will roll-back the custom node-level settings when a profile is changed or when the container receives a termination signal.

 ## Deploying the Node Tuning Operator